gumaerc-testorg/24.960-spring-2006/content/pages/readings.md

 Student presentation festival: HPSG and LFG papers
 {{< tdclose >}}
 {{< tdopen >}}
 Pick one NELS-length paper from the recent HPSG literature and one from the LFG literature (not necessarily related).
 Present and discuss.
-CSLI Online {{% resource_link "4606391d-c92b-4670-a211-b94773ebbe64" "HPSG" %}} and {{% resource_link "3e52fa16-3f5d-41c6-8046-5e866830bacd" "LFG Proceedings" %}}.
+CSLI Online [HPSG](http://web.stanford.edu/group/cslipublications/cslipublications/HPSG/) and [LFG Proceedings](http://web.stanford.edu/group/cslipublications/cslipublications/LFG/).
 {{< tdclose >}}

 {{< trclose >}}